-- CPT theorem: an antiparticle is an anti-particle going backwards in time - For each particle p there exists a mirror anti-particle \overline{p} in nature. - Berkeley Bevatron: discovery anti-proton (1954, Chamberlain, Segré) and discovery anti-neutron (1956, Cork). - The antiparticle has the same mass, lifetime and spin, but opposite internal quantum numbers like charge. - Matter and antimatter have identical interactions.
+- CPT theorem: an antiparticle is a particle going backwards in time - For each particle p there exists a mirror anti-particle \overline{p} in nature. - Berkeley Bevatron: discovery anti-proton (1954, Chamberlain, Segré) and discovery anti-neutron (1956, Cork). - The antiparticle has the same mass, lifetime and spin, but opposite internal quantum numbers like charge. - Matter and antimatter have identical interactions.
 Definition what is what? - Wheeler: is there only one electron in the entire universe? - Question: is there also an anti-photon?
+How about an anti-neutrino?